sparsity-group/sparsity-group.github.io/index.md

 mode](https://www.emacswiki.org/emacs/Evil)).
 The design of this site was made by [me](. "recursion, we meet again"), that's why it's so ugly.

-The source for this site can be found on GitLab [here](https://gitlab.com/rp/site).
+The source for this site can be found on my GitLab [here](https://gitlab.com/rp/site).